telerik/xaml-docs/controls/radsplashscreen/features/progress-bar.md

 # Progress Bar

-By default the RadSplashScreen shows a busy indicator that notifies the user something is loading.
+By default the RadSplashScreen shows an indeterminate [RadProgressBar]({%slug getting_started%}#indeterminate-state) which notifies the user that something is loading.

-You change this visualization and show a progress bar instead, by setting the __IsIndeterminate__ property of the __SplashScreenDataContext__ to __False__.
-This will show a progress bar with minimum value of 0, maximum of 100 and a current value of 1.
+You can change this visualization and indicate some progress instead, by setting the __IsIndeterminate__ property of the __SplashScreenDataContext__ to __False__.
+This will show a progress bar with minimum value of 0 and maximum of 100.

 To control the range and progress of the bar, set the __MinValue__, __MaxValue__ and __ProgressValue__ properties of __SplashScreenDataContext__.